 - Committing fraud or misrepresentations by the insured in getting the insurance policy

 - Willful or reckless acts or omissions by the insured increasing the hazard of damage

 - Creating physical changes in the property making the property uninsured.

 Another form of insurance that I always recommend to every home buyer is Massachusetts Homestead Protection.
-Homestead protection is one of the cheapest forms of insurance you will ever find so it is well worth getting.
+Homestead protection is one of the cheapest types of insurance you will ever find, so it is well worth getting.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!